Mechanical Object Workshop

 The daily schedule is intensive: students work eight hours from 9:30a.m. to 6 p.m., with morning sessions consisting of interactive lectures and afternoons for practical work.
 In the evenings, students visit puppeteers' studios, attend puppet theatre performances, and see the best of animated Czech puppet films.

 Who is the course designed for?

-It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers, and teachers, who want to learn the craft of mechanical toys and objects.
-In the past, we have had students from Europe, America, Asia, Australia and Africa.
-Click here for Comments from former students.
+It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers, and teachers, who want to learn the craft of mechanical objects.

-Students will be selected on the basis of their experience, and all applicants should send photos or their work with the application.
-There will be maximum 12 students.
+Students will be selected on the basis of their experience and all applicants should send photos or their work with the application.
+There will be maximum 8 students.

 The price is 22,000 Czech Crowns (approx 857 EUR, 990 USD) for actual exchange rate see here.